jbequ5/Enigma-Machine-Miner/Subsystems/Intelligence.md

 - **Synapse** is the customer-facing and miner-facing Meta-Agent (chat interface, proactive co-pilot, real-time strategy suggestions).
 - The **Intelligence Subsystem** is the hidden machinery beneath Synapse.
 It continuously self-improves the entire SAGE platform.

+It runs centrally in the dedicated `sage-intelligence` repository, consuming data from secure feed vaults (gated fragments, Strategy-enriched data, Economic PD/BD artifacts, Operations telemetry, Defense findings) and pushing global approximations, meta-weights, and distilled models back down.
+This keeps local EM instances lightweight and focused on efficient Solve data production.

-It is built around three tightly coupled pillars.
+It is built around three tightly coupled pillars plus meta-stall detection and continuous idea-bank scoring.

-# 1. Meta-RL Improvement Loop — Deep Technical Dive
+## 1. Meta-RL Improvement Loop — Deep Technical Dive

-## Role and Purpose
+### Role and Purpose
 The Meta-RL Improvement Loop is the core self-improvement engine of the Intelligence Subsystem.
-It is the mechanism that allows Synapse (the Meta-Agent) to continuously get smarter by learning from real downstream outcomes rather than static prompts or simple reflection.
+It allows Synapse to continuously get smarter by learning from real downstream outcomes rather than static prompts or simple reflection.

 It operates on four measurable objectives using calibration error from actual Enigma Machine runs as the primary learning signal.
 The loop runs automatically (daily or on high-signal triggers) and proposes safe, versioned tweaks that improve scoring, ranking, gating, and strategy recommendations across the entire SAGE platform.

-## The Four Optimization Objectives
+### The Four Optimization Objectives
 The loop optimizes four parallel objectives, each measured against real downstream performance:

 1. **Recognition of Value**